 Get an insider’s view of one of the world’s most influential organizations and examine how it operates on and impacts the international stage.

 An in-depth look that focuses on the United Nations and its stakeholders, this course asks how today’s society tackles issues that require collective action and global, systemic thinking.
-Founded in 1956, the UN is perhaps one of New York City’s and the world’s most extraordinary institutions, tending to the political, cultural and humanitarian needs of the global community.
+Founded in 1956, the UN is one he world’s most extraordinary institutions, tending to the political, cultural and humanitarian needs of the global community.
 Global leaders convene annually to discuss global issues at large, pass international resolutions and meet with ordinary citizens such as Greta Thunberg, who gave her now-famous speech at the UN Climate Action Summit.

 Students will examine how and why the United Nations was created to then understand its role in today’s world.
 Students will explore distinct aspects of the organization, from its place in New York’s political and cultural landscape to its global outreach.
 Discussions will investigate where the two concerns intersect and inform each other, helping students develop writing, critical and analytical skills.